Dreams of a sword: the blade with which your life tests whether you are ready to stand for your own

 Astrological note: The dream of a sword in the hand often arrives during harmonious transits of Mars through your 1st or 10th house, during its conjunction with the Sun, and during periods of Jupiter in fire signs.
 Aries, Leos, and Sagittarians recognize this dream especially precisely.
 If Mars is now touching your Sun — the Warrior accepts the blade, and the dream conveys this through a sword that seems to have awaited precisely your hand.

 The sword is with you or with someone else, but it is in its sheath.
 You do not draw it.
 You simply carry it.
 Sometimes you lay it on the table, sometimes you keep it nearby.
-In the world around, perhaps, there is tension, conflict, a difficult conversation — and the blade remains undrawn.
-In the body — a particular calm: I have strength; right now I choose not to show it.
+In the world around you, perhaps, there is tension, conflict, a difficult conversation — and the blade remains undrawn.
+A particular calm lives in the body: I have strength; right now I choose not to show it.

-Your Inner Sage speaks here — the part that knows that not every strength must be bared.
-It comes when you are in a situation where the showing of strength would be premature, excessive, out of place: a conversation in which it is better to listen than to argue; a conflict that will resolve itself if you do not feed it; a hurt that is better let pass than fought over.
-The Sage shows: your strength has worth; but wisdom is in knowing when it is not needed in the air.
+Behind this stillness watches your Inner Sage — the part that knows that not every strength must be bared.
+It comes when you are in a situation where showing strength would be premature, excessive, out of place: a conversation in which it is better to listen than to argue; a conflict that will resolve itself if you do not feed it; a hurt that is better let pass than fought over.
+The Sage shows you that your strength has worth — and that wisdom lies in knowing when it does not need to be in the air.

-If the sword is sheathed and you are calm — you have a mature ownership of strength, and this is a resource.
-If you wish to draw it, but you keep it sheathed — your adult will is at work, and it is worth honoring it.
-If you are bored with “having to be peaceful” — energy is boiling inside that has not been realized, and it is worth finding a more suitable channel for it than the current conflict.
+If the sword is sheathed and you are calm, you have a mature ownership of strength, and this is a resource.
+If you wish to draw it but keep it sheathed, your adult will is at work, and it is worth honoring it.
+If you are bored with “having to be peaceful,” energy is boiling inside that has not been used, and it is worth finding a more suitable channel for it than the current conflict.

 Ask yourself: “Where in my life is it now more important to leave the sword in its sheath than to bare it — and what does this restraint give me, even if inwardly I want to strike?”

-Today, in one situation where you are tempted to “answer sharply,” make a pause: one deep breath, one calm sentence, one “I hear you, I will think.”
+Today, in one situation where you are tempted to “answer sharply,” take a pause: one deep breath, one calm sentence, one “I hear you, I will think it over.”
 Not weakness — restraint.
-The Inner Sage recognizes such pauses as ownership of the sword, and in later dreams more often gives you a blade that lies nearby, but is not unnecessarily drawn.
+The Inner Sage recognizes such pauses as ownership of the sword, and in later dreams more often gives you a blade that lies nearby and is not drawn for no reason.

 Astrological note: The dream of a sword in its sheath often arrives during harmonious transits of Saturn through your 1st or 3rd house, during its aspects to Mars, and during periods of Jupiter in Libra.
 Capricorns, Libras, and Sagittarians recognize this dream especially precisely.
 If Saturn is now touching your Mars — the Inner Sage holds the sword undrawn, and the dream conveys this through a calm silence within which you are nonetheless tangibly strong.

 You hold a sword in your hands — and see that it is no longer the same.
 Rust on the blade, notches, the hilt loose, or the blade snapped in two.
-One does not fight in battle with this.
-In the body — a particular sadness and tiredness: the instrument I once wielded is no longer fit.
+You cannot fight a battle with this.
+A particular sadness and weariness live in the body: the instrument I once wielded is no longer fit.

-Your Guardian speaks here — the part that notices when your former form of struggle, your former “readiness to stand,” has long not been renewed.
-This dream comes when in your life old means of defense are used that no longer suit the present circumstances: former arguments in disputes, former roles in relationships, former habits of reacting to pressure.
-The Guardian shows: the old sword no longer cuts; the time has come either to reforge it or to replace it with a new instrument.
+Along these notches moves your Guardian — the part that notices when your former form of struggle, your former “readiness to stand,” has long not been renewed.
+This dream comes when, in your life, you are still using old means of defense that no longer suit the present circumstances: former arguments in disputes, former roles in relationships, former habits of reacting to pressure.
+The Guardian shows you that the old sword no longer cuts; the time has come either to reforge it or to replace it with a new instrument.

-If the rust is light — the resource can still be restored, and it is worth thinking about how to renew it.
-If the blade is broken — your former form of strength has not held up, and it is more honest to acknowledge this than to keep swinging it.
-If a master or mentor is nearby — there are people or situations in reality where you can rethink your strength; it is worth turning to them.
+If the rust is light, the resource can still be restored, and it is worth thinking about how to renew it.
+If the blade is broken, your former form of strength has not held up, and it is more honest to acknowledge this than to keep swinging it.
+If a master or mentor is nearby, there are people or situations in your reality where you can rethink your strength; it is worth turning to them.

-Ask yourself: “Which of my former forms of ‘defense’ or insistence on my own no longer works — and am I ready to acknowledge that my old strategy must rest, and I must seek a new one?”
+Ask yourself: “Which of my former forms of ‘defense’ or of standing my ground no longer works — and am I ready to acknowledge that my old strategy must rest, and that I must seek a new one?”

 Today, reconsider one habitual reaction to pressure that no longer works for you as before.
 Without restructuring your life; simply an acknowledgment: “this method no longer helps me.”
 The Guardian recognizes such acknowledgments as respect for development, and in later dreams less often places in your hands a sword that crumbles at the first effort.